my-dao/Salesforce-LWC-Pay-Calculator/README.md

 To install this project in your Salesforce org:

 1. Clone the repository using SFDX or deploy it directly through Salesforce Developer Console.
-2. Ensure this project's custom metadata is deployed into your Salesforce org.
+2. Ensure this project's custom metadata objects, fields, records and messageChannel are deployed into your Salesforce org.

 ## Usage